It is a pleasure to serve Alfalfa County.

 How does it benefit me applying for this Exemption permit?

-The benefit to filling for this permit is not having to pay sales tax on farm supplies, equipment and fuel which is purchased for use on the farm.
+The benefit to filling for this permit is an exemption from paying sales tax on farm supplies, equipment and fuel which is purchased for use on the farm.

 Am I required to list my farm assets with the Assessor’s Office if I am not interested in the farm permit exemption?